hargoniX/fil-rb/doc/report.typ

 They make use of the function `appendTrees`, which is a recursive definition to combine the right-most subtree of the left subtree with the left-most subtree of the right subtree, while also correcting the colors.
-This seemed more straightforward to reason about, so we choose to copy that one.
+This seemed more straightforward to reason about, so we choose#note(side:left)["chose" instead of "choose" for tense consistency above] to copy that one.

 == Invariants <invariants>
 A RbTree differentiates itself from a normal binary search tree through two major invariants: